-Jill is a Senior Lecturer in Law and Lead for Law Apprenticeships within the Department of Law & Criminology at the University.
-As a Senior Fellow of the Higher Education Academy, she is experienced in Course/Module Leadership for both Law and Business Management, and has designed and successfully implemented core modules "from scratch" following revalidation.
+Jill is a Senior Lecturer in Law within the Department of Law & Criminology, and the University's Law Apprenticeships Lead.
+As a Senior Fellow of Advance HE, she is experienced in Course/Module Leadership for both Law and Business Management, and has designed and successfully implemented core, simulation modules "from scratch" following revalidation.

-Before moving into academia, Jill spent 10 years in private practice as a solicitor working in leading national and international law firms and specialising in commercial property.
+Before moving into academia, Jill spent 10 years in private practice as a solicitor working within leading national and international law firms, and specialising in managing clients' commercial property portfolios.

 Department Of Law and Criminology

-Jill is experienced in teaching a variety of both law and business/management modules across levels 4-7 including:
+Jill is experienced in teaching a variety of law, business management, and employability modules across levels 4-7 including:

 • Land Law

 Jill also supervises and examines post-graduate research projects in the fields of both law and business.

 In recognition of her work, Jill has won the following Awards:

 • Law Works and Attorney General Student Award for Best Contribution by a Law School

 • Faculty Team Awards for the National Client Interviewing Competition (2013 and 2018).